redis/redis-doc/commands/expire.md

 to remove the timeout using the `PERSIST` command.
 See the page on [key expiry][1] for more information.

+Note that in Redis 2.4 the expire might not be pin-point accurate, and it could be between zero to one seconds out.
+Development versions of Redis fixed this bug and Redis 2.6 will feature a millisecond precision `EXPIRE`.

 [1]: /topics/expire

 @return